yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-025_New_Password_Alphabetic_Characters.md

-# TC-025 -Verify that the New Password field accepts alphabetic characters
+# TC-025 - Enter a password containing only alphabetic characters in the New Password field

 ## Test Steps
 1. Navigate to the "Forgot Password" form